JulianMousterou/In-Memory-DB-Threaded/README.md

 When using "sendReq()", it required to be terminated with a newline as that acts as the delimiter for the request, without it requests will group and not function fully correct at runtime.

 ### Notes for the Future
 I'm looking to possibly refactor this.
-I've seen that blocking sockets are not the majority option when it comes to handling current connections and likely wont be used in production, but either way this was a great learning experience for me to learn about mutexes, threading, sockets, and dealing memory management issues like out-of-bounds errors and race conditions.
+I've seen that blocking sockets are not the majority option when it comes to handling concurrent connections and likely wont be used in production, but either way this was a great learning experience for me to learn about mutexes, threading, sockets, and dealing memory management issues like out-of-bounds errors and race conditions.